-Clause from the FSC Summary description of requirements to be verified Remedy Framework 1.
-Require ements to be verified prior to ending disassociation (Chapter 1) Additional requirements 1.1 Management systems to stop and prevent unacceptable activities are in place and documented.
+Summary description of requirements to be verified the FSC Remedy Framework ments to be verified prior to ending disassociation (Chapter 1) 1.1 Management systems to stop and prevent unacceptable activities are in place and documented.
 1.2 Monitoring and review processes for management systems are in place and being implemented.
 1.3 Continuous improvement in addressing and preventing unacceptable activities through annual Policy for Association assessments, independent monitoring, and reporting.
 2.1 Human Rights Due Diligence frameworks and their required elements are in place and being implemented.
 3.1 Environmental Due Diligence frameworks and their required elements are in place and being implemented.
-2. Require ements to be verified prior to ending disassociation (Chapter 2) Additional requirements 3.1a Implementation of health and safety practices for workers , and prevention and remedy of harm to human health and environmental values from chemical use.
+2. Require ments to be verified prior to ending disassociation (Chapter 2) 3.1a Implementation of health and safety practices for workers , and prevention and remedy of harm to human health and environmental values from chemical use.
 3.1b Development and implementation of management plans and activities to reduce the risk and impacts of fires.
 3.1.c.i Preparation of greenhouse gas assessments.
 3.1.c.ii Implementation of plans to reduce greenhouse gas emissions.
-3. Requir ements to be verified prior or during the Concept Note approval phase (Chapter 3) Core requirements Scope (see Introduction) Verification of whether The Organization had direct involvement or indirect involvement in the conversion , or it acquired the converted land.
-2.1 Agreement with FSC 3.1, 3.2, 3.3, 3.4.b-e Establishment and implementation of grievance mechanisms .
+3. Require ments to be verified prior or during the Concept Note approval phase (Ch apter 3) 2.1 Agreement with FSC.
+3.1, 3.2, 3.3, 3.4.b-e Establishment and implementation of grievance mechanisms .
 3.4.a Proof that affected stakeholders are aware of grievance mechanisms.
+3.5 Governance and review of grievance mechanisms , and other additional requirements.
 4.1, 4.2 Proof of application of FPIC-processes in cases involving affected rights holders.
+4.3 Establishment and implementation of FPIC policies and procedures.
+4.4 Evidence of affected rights holders satisfaction with FPIC processes.
 5.1, 5.2 Establishment and implementation of anti-corruption and bribery policies and procedures.
-7.1, 7.2, 7.3 Identification of impact areas, including through consultation.
+5.3 Dialogue and communication of anti-corruption and bribery commitments and measures.
+5.4 Corruption and bribery prevention training for employees.